sara-sabr/ITStrategy/_pages/en/trends.md

 - Reduction of DBAs
 - Increase of engineering, reduction in analysts
 - Reduce toil
-  - Explain how the link between produtivity and human resources need be broken
+  - Explain how the link between productivity and human resources need be broken
 - Creation of new roles
   - Ethics Advisors may become more important as ability to produce is easier (<-- review syntax)
 - Organizations need full time teachers (internal GC Schools)